ChrisPritchard/ctf-writeups/07-stapler-1.md

 exit
 ```

-I used the credentials for peter, above, to ssh on the box.
+I used the credentials for peter, above, to ssh on to the box.
 A sudo -l for Peter revealed he had complete access, so `sudo -i` followed by `cd /root` got me the flag :)

 ```
 ~~~~~~~~~~<(Congratulations)>~~~~~~~~~~